Recipe Ideas

 Preparation Steps

-• In a medium bowl, whisk together soy sauce, sesame oil, brown sugar, mirin, minced garlic, grated ginger, and black pepper.
+• In a medium bowl, combine soy sauce, brown sugar, water, pear juice, sesame oil, garlic, and ginger.
+Whisk until the sugar dissolves.

-• Add the thinly sliced ribeye steak to the marinade and toss to coat evenly.
-Cover and refrigerate for at least 30 minutes, or up to 4 hours.
+• Add the thinly sliced beef to the marinade and toss to coat evenly.
+Cover and refrigerate for at least 1 hour, preferably up to 4 hours for deeper flavor.

-• Add the marinated beef to the hot skillet in a single layer (you may need to cook in batches to avoid overcrowding).
-Cook for 2-3 minutes per side, until browned and cooked through.
+• Heat vegetable oil in a large skillet or grill pan over medium-high heat.
+Add the marinated beef in a single layer, discarding excess marinade.
+Cook for 2–3 minutes per side until browned and cooked through.

 Notes